-After rounds of revisions and failed attempts of enactment over a span of several years, a proposed amendment to the Competition Law (the Amendment Proposal) has been approved by the Grand National Assembly of Turkey (the Turkish parliament).
-On 16 June 2020, the amendments passed through the parliament and entered into force on 24 June 2020 (the Amendment Law), which was published in Official Gazette on 23 June 2020, No. 31165.
-According to the recital of the Amendment Proposal, these amendments add the Authority's experience of more than 20 years of enforcement to the Competition Law and bring it closer to European Union law.
+After rounds of revisions and failed attempts at enactment over a span of several years, a proposed amendment to the Competition Law (the Amendment Proposal) has been approved by the Grand National Assembly of Turkey (the Turkish parliament).
+On 16 June 2020, the amendments passed through parliament and entered into force on 24 June 2020 as Law No. 31165 (the Amendment Law), which was published in Official Gazette on 23 June 2020.
+According to the recital of the Amendment Proposal, these amendments add the experience of the Competition Authority (the Authority) of more than 20 years of enforcement to the Competition Law and bring it closer to European Union law.